lrusik/todoBot/README.md

 =====

-It is possible to use it only if you have a free server where you can run it whole the time.
-It doesn't need much, a low-end PC would be more than enough.
+It is possible to use it only if you have a free server where you can run it consistently.
+It doesn't need much; a low-end PC would be more than enough.

 Creating a bot
 --------------

-1. Search for the “botfather” telegram bot in the telegram search bar (he’s the one that’ll assist you with creating and managing your bot)
+1. Search for the “botfather” telegram bot in the telegram search bar (it is the one that’ll assist you with creating and managing your bot)
 2. Click on or type `/newbot` to create a new bot.